What are polyols?

 Experts in diabetes management advise that if less than 10 grams of sugar replacers (polyols) is consumed, that serving is considered a “free food.”
 Above 10 grams, subtract half of the grams of sugar replacers (polyols) from the grams of total carbohydrate and then calculate the exchanges.

 The grams in a serving may be shown voluntarily.
-If a claim such as “sugar free” is made on the label, the polyol content must be shown in the Nutrition Facts panel.
-FDA regulations specify that the name of the specific polyol may appear in the Nutrition Facts Panel if only one polyol is in the food.
+If a claim such as “sugar free” is made on the label, the polyol content must be shown in the Nutrition Facts label.
+FDA regulations specify that the name of the specific polyol may appear in the Nutrition Facts Label if only one polyol is in the food.
 If more than one is in the food, the term “sugar alcohols” must be used.
 FDA is considering whether the term “polyol” would be less confusing to consumers than “sugar alcohol.”

 Sweetness varies among the sugar replacers (polyols) and depends in part on the products in which they are used.
 They vary in sweetness from about half as sweet as the same amount of sugar to equally as sweet as sugar.
 Sometimes combining sugar replacers (polyols) gives a more pleasant taste.